FASD and Special Needs Foster Care in the Yukon

 Therapeutic Foster Care in the Yukon

-Therapeutic foster care is a recognized placement type in the Yukon, designed for children with complex needs that standard foster placements are not equipped to address without additional support.
-Therapeutic placements typically involve:
+Specialized foster placements may be used for children with complex needs that standard foster placements are not equipped to address without additional support.
+These placements may involve:

-- Enhanced training requirements for the foster parent
+- Additional training or support for the foster parent

 - More intensive supervision and support from HSS

-The availability of therapeutic placements in the Yukon is limited by the same staffing constraints that affect the rest of the system.
-If you are interested in therapeutic fostering, discuss this explicitly with HSS at the beginning of your application process.
-Training for therapeutic placements typically goes beyond the standard Northern Foster Care Training and may include specialized modules on crisis de-escalation, FASD management strategies, and therapeutic parenting frameworks.
+The availability of specialized placements in the Yukon is limited by the same staffing constraints that affect the rest of the system.
+If you are interested in specialized fostering, ask HSS what additional training, support, and placement arrangements may apply.

 Free Download